 Many of us are quite familiar with the nasal and oral swab covid test having done a number ourselves.
 The idea of poking around in one’s nose or mouth never really feels comfortable.
 If you already know about it, saliva-based COVID-19 testing in Houston is a more comfortable and easier-to-perform method.
 However, many questions pop up immediately.
 What is the saliva covid test accuracy?
 How about the saliva covid test result time?
-Can I get same-day results covid testing in Houston at an emergency room near me?
+Can I get same-day results covid evaluation in Houston at an emergency room near me?
 Let’s answer these questions.
 Note that you can get tested at the Ascent ER in Houston.

 The saliva-based COVID test works similarly to the nasal and oral swab tests.
 The only thing different here is the sample used for testing.
 The method is the quantitative reverse transcription PCR that identifies the virus RNA in the sample tested.
 With saliva, testing is modified but similar to nasal swabs.
 It has been observed that the manner of collection of the saliva matters in the final results.
 A study found out that saliva obtained directly from the salivary glands was not as effective as coughed-out saliva.
 Researchers believe that using spit saliva is more effective because it comes with cells in the mouth and respiratory secretions that shed the virus.
 However, some say that spitting generates aerosols and this can affect accuracy.
 Instead, it’s better to let saliva pool at the back of the mouth for some minutes.
 After this, the patient allows it to drip down into the container provided.